Doctor of Philosophy in Anthropology

 When have fulfilled the above requirements, you are eligible to convene your doctoral committee and hold the Candidacy Meeting.
 Students are expected to hold their candidacy meeting by the end of their second semester in the program (usually in March or April).

 For all students entering the Ph.D.
 Program, the student will form a five-member Ph.D. committee.
 The doctoral committee is formed according to the following guidelines: the Chair must be on the Anthropology Graduate Faculty and a regular member of the Anthropology department.
 In conformance with Graduate Division requirements, one member must be appointed from another department's Graduate Faculty and will be formally designated as the "Outside Member.
 In addition to the Chair, two other committee members must be on the anthropology faculty (including emeritus faculty, co-operating faculty, and affiliate faculty) and at least one of those two must be regular Anthropology Graduate Faculty.
 The fifth member may be from any UH department's Graduate Faculty.
 A sixth member may be added if deemed desirable and consistent with the student's interests.
 The Graduate Chair and Graduate Division Dean must officially approve the committee upon request of the student.
 All students entering the Ph.D.
 Program, including those obtaining a M.A. from the Department, are strongly advised to hold a candidacy conference and gain written approval of their five-member committee for the projected program of study by the second semester.
+Each spring semester all enrolled graduate students are required to submit a progress sheet, signed by their advisor, to the Program Support Office.

 Approximately one semester prior to the comprehensive examination, the student shall submit a detailed description of the areas to be covered, complete with bibliography to the committee.
 The reading lists for the comprehensive exams should be broadly relevant to the student's planned dissertation research, but not narrowly or exclusively tailored to those research plans.
 In other words, the comprehensives should retain a component of general cross-cultural comparative and theoretical material.
 The candidate is expected to have read the items contained in the bibliography and be prepared to discuss them in some depth.
 It is the responsibility of each committee member to suggest additional readings for the bibliography and to suggest any other changes in the reading lists.
 After all committee members have been consulted, the student will prepare a final version of the bibliographies, copies of which will be distributed to all members of the committee.
 The first page of the final set will be a dated signature page, the original of which will be given to the Graduate Chair and placed in the student's file.